 Here is a list of explicitly prohibited content and campaigns:

 10DLC is just the new name for sending primarily 1-way A2P messages over local long codes.
 In the past using local long codes was primarily for 2-way conversational traffic (P2P) but companies were using it for 1-way traffic as well.
 If you wanted to send any kind of volume of messages via long codes (more than a few hundred a day) you had to use a pool of senders because velocity filters would treat high volumes of messages coming from one sender as SPAM and automatically block the sender.
 Now with 10DLC registration you can send higher volumes of messages from a single sender.
+This works really well for sending under about 2,000 messages per day and if you or your customer wants a local sender in their area.
+External vetting is also available for an additional fee to get more than 2,000 messages per day per sender.

 In order to fill out the form properly here is more information about "Brands" and "Campaigns":